Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Introduction

-FRB 20250316A was detected by the Canadian Hydrogen Intensity Mapping Experiment (CHIME, \citealt{ATel17081, FRB20250316Achime}) at 08:33:50.859038(3) on March 16, 2025 (topocentric at 400 MHz), with a dispersion measure (DM) of $161.82\pm0.02$ pc cm$^{-3}$.
-The burst is very bright, with a peak flux of $1.2 \pm 0.1$ kJy and a fluence of $1.7 \pm 0.2$ kJy ms. The initial localization was (RA, Dec) = (182.476$^{\circ}$, +58.8494$^{\circ}$), with arcminute uncertainties.
-Subsequent localization using the CHIME core and the three outriggers -- KKO near Penticton, the Green Bank Observatory (GBO), and the Hat Creek Radio Observatory (HCO) -- refined its position to (RA, Dec) = (12h09m44.319s, +58d50m56.708s), with 1 $\sigma$ positional uncertainties of semi-major axis = 68 mas, semi-minor axis = 57 mas at a position angle of $-0.26^{\circ}$ east of north \citep{ATel17114, FRB20250316Achime}.
-This FRB is positionally associated with the nearby spiral galaxy NGC 4141, at a distance of $37-44$ Mpc based on the Tully-Fisher relation.
-An infrared counterpart candidate from James Webb Space Telescope observations was reported \citep{FRB20250316AJWST}.
+FRB 20250316A was detected by the Canadian Hydrogen Intensity Mapping Experiment (CHIME, \RE{\citealt{ATel17081, FRB20250316Achime}}) at 08:33:50.859038(3) \RE{UTC} on March 16, 2025 (topocentric at 400 MHz).
+The burst is very bright, with a peak flux of $1.2 \pm 0.1$ kJy and a fluence of $1.7 \pm 0.2$ kJy ms. \RE{High-cadence radio follow-up radio observations detected no pulse \citep{Ould-Boukattine2025, FRB20250316Achime}.} The initial localization has arcminute uncertainties.
+Subsequent localization using the CHIME core and its three outriggers refined the position to (RA, Dec) = (12h09m44.319s, +58d50m56.708s), with 1$\sigma$ positional uncertainties of 68 mas (semi-major axis) and 57 mas (semi-minor axis) at a position angle of $-0.26^{\circ}$ east of north \RE{\citep{ATel17114, FRB20250316Achime}}.
+This FRB is positionally associated with the nearby spiral galaxy NGC 4141, at a distance of $37-44$ Mpc based on the Tully-Fisher relation\RE{\citep{Sorce2014NGC4141, Tully2016NGC4141}}.
+While an infrared counterpart candidate from James Webb Space Telescope observations was reported \citep{FRB20250316AJWST}, \RE{no clear optical counterpart was detected in MMT and Gemini observations \citep{FRB20250316Achime}}.
 Assuming a host galaxy distance of 40 Mpc and a central frequency of 600 MHz for CHIME, the isotropic energy and luminosity of the FRB are $(2.0\pm0.2)\times10^{39}~\mathrm{erg}$ and $(1.4\pm0.1)\times10^{42}~\mathrm{erg~s^{-1}}$, respectively.

 Owing to its proximity and brightness, FRB 20250316A provides an excellent opportunity for multiwavelength counterpart searches and repeatability studies.
 To achieve this, we conducted radio, X-ray, and optical follow-up observations shortly after its discovery was reported.
 The structure of this paper is as follows: Section 2 describes the observations, and Section 3 presents the data analysis and results.
 We discuss the physical implications in Section 4, and conclude with a summary in Section 5.